vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 1. Market ID
 1. COMMITMENT AMOUNT: liquidity commitment amount (specified as a unitless number that represents the amount of settlement asset of the market)
 1. FEES: nominated [liquidity fee factor](./0029-FEES-fees.md), which is an input to the calculation of taker fees on the market, as per [setting fees and rewarding lps](./0042-LIQF-setting_fees_and_rewarding_lps.md)
-1. ORDERS: a set of _liquidity buy orders_ and _liquidity sell orders_ ("buy shape" and "sell shape") to meet the liquidity provision obligation, see [MM orders spec](./0038-OLIQ-liquidity_provision_order_type.md).

 Accepted if all of the following are true:

-- The order is valid - see [0038-OLIQ-Liquidity provision order type spec](./0038-OLIQ-liquidity_provision_order_type.md) for full details
-- The participant has sufficient collateral in their general account to meet the size of their nominated commitment amount as well as the margin requirements
+- The order is valid: the submitting party has sufficient collateral in their general account to meet the size of their nominated commitment amount
-- The market is in a state that accepts new liquidity provision [market lifecycle spec](./0043-MKTL-market_lifecycle.md).
+- The market is in a state that accepts new liquidity provision [market lifecycle spec](./0043-MKTL-market_lifecycle.md)

-General notes:

-- If market is in auction mode it won't be possible to check the margin requirements for orders generated from LP commitment.
-If on transition from auction the funds in margin and general accounts are insufficient to cover the margin requirements associated with those orders funds in bond account should be used to cover the shortfall (with no penalty applied as outlined in the [Penalties](#penalties) section).
-If even the entire bond account balance is insufficient to cover those margin requirement the liquidity commitment transaction should get cancelled.

-### Valid submission combinations

-Assume `MarketID` is always submitted, then a participant can submit the following combinations:

-1. A transaction containing all fields specified can be submitted at any time to either create or change a commitment (if commitment size is zero, the orders and fee bid cannot be supplied - i.e. tx is invalid)
-1. Any other combination of a subset of fields can be supplied any time a liquidity provider has a non-zero commitment already, to request to amend part of their commitment.

-Example: it's possible to amend fee bid or orders individually or together without changing the commitment level.
-Example: amending only a commitment amount but retaining old fee bid and orders is also allowed.

 ## COMMITMENT AMOUNT